FAQ

 Respite Care

-Respite services are designed to provide relief and rest for family caregivers, so that stress and tension is minimized.
+Respite services are designed to provide relief and rest for family caregivers so that stress and tension are minimized.
 Services can be provided in the home or at a local facility.
 Respite workers also can perform personal care tasks, such as help with bathing, grooming, and dressing.

 Insurance Education